gemini-hlsw/ocs/bundle/edu.gemini.pot/doc/GhostEstimates.md

 ### P2 - GHOST Instrument Component

+_2 Days_

 A simple GHOST component with parameters for

 * Position angle
 * ISS Port
 * Red and Blue Camera exposure times

+Editing of the instrument mode is left for a separate task.

 ### P2 - OT GHOST Editor

+_5 Days_

 I believe the OT editor should present the usual controls for position angle, port, exposure times.
 It should also allow selection of the instrument mode, which is one of: